 In 1996, Virginia Humanities Fellow Katherine McNamara started one of the earliest online literary journals, Archipelago.
 She recently partnered with UVA’s Rare Book School to produce an exhibit — An Archipelago of Readers: Forming a Literary Culture in Digital Media — that tells the story of this pioneering digital publication.

-Amitha Muthiah, a fourth year student in UVA’s College of Arts & Sciences, sat down with Katherine to talk about her work on Archipelago and how she went about creating a physical exhibit of a digital publication.
+Amitha Muthiah, a fourth year student in UVA’s College of Arts & Sciences, sat down with McNamara to talk about her work on Archipelago and how she went about creating a physical exhibit of a digital publication.

 Why did you choose “Archipelago” as the name for your online publication?